chingh20/EatUp/README.md

 **Aim**

 We hope to make a social media platform that allows people to conveniently share and get food recommendations based on their tastes and preferences.

+**How are we different from other similar platforms?**

+1. Google
+    - Our search engine returns results based on the popularity of food places instead of the distance the food places are from the user.

+2. Instagram
+    - Our posts are focused on the food places instead of just the pictures.
+    - Posts are collated into a flag on the user’s map, hence showing the approximate food locations all over Singapore where the user has been to, rather than showing the user’s posts.
+    - Able to set a post as “Want to go!” to add the food place on to the user’s map as saved places to go next.